logzio/logz-docs/_source/user-guide/users/single-sign-on/onelogin-sso.md

 In the OneLogin top menu, browse to **Apps > Add Apps**.

 In the Find Applications page, search for "SAML Test Connector".
-Select **SAML Test Connector (IdP w/attr)** from the apps list.
+Select **SAML Test Connector (Advanced)** from the apps list.

 On the Configuration page, set the **Display Name** to "Logz.io" and click **Save**.